-Let’s dive right in.
+Let’s dive in.

-According to the TSA, body lotion is allowed through the security checkpoint.
+Take lotion through the TSA security checkpoint.

 No more than 3.4 oz / 100 ml of liquids for each container, placed in a resealable quart size bag.